 Tip: If you've set the navigation style to be different from the Style, you can restore the Style setting by selecting Brand default.
 This will mean that the navigation style will go back to being what it has been set to in the Brand Style. |

-There are two styles to choose from: Buttons or Dots.
 Alternatively, you can select None if you'd prefer to have no navigation options in the footer.
 If this is the case, you may want to build out the navigation yourself using link buttons.
 To find out how to add link buttons to the page, see Adding navigation and action buttons to your Project.

 Buttons

 Buttons have a traditional style, with one button at each side of the footer.
-The left-side button brings the user to the previous page and the right-side button brings the user to the next page:
+The left-side button brings the user to the previous page and the right-side button brings the user to the next page.

 Both buttons have a text label that uses the page name the user is navigating to.
 For best results, you should give your pages a short, concise name so they fit well within the button.